AndyShiue/Ende-readme/README.md

 };
 ```

-In contrast to the ordered dynamic type, there is `..{Type}`, which is the **unordered dynamic type**, the type of maps from identifiers to types.
+In contrast to the ordered variadic type, there is `..{Type}`, which is the **unordered variadic type**, the type of maps from identifiers to types.
 This could be used for duck typing or row polymorphism, e.g.

 (TBD)